 The life of private businesses rarely runs smoothly, but as issues and ownership structures become increasingly complex, executives and boards find themselves under increasing pressure to respond to and find consensus amongst diverging interests.

-Over and over, cases of strong value creation – Warren Buffet in Omaha, Nebraska; the Desmarais in Canada; the AB InBev owners in Belgium and Brazil; or the Mittal family in India – correspond to owners having a clear and strong longer-term vision for the firm they “owned”.
+Over and over, cases of strong value creation – Warren Buffett in Omaha, Nebraska; the Desmarais in Canada; the AB InBev owners in Belgium and Brazil; or the Mittal family in India – correspond to owners having a clear and strong longer-term vision for the firm they “owned”.
 Their boards of directors – made up of shareholder nominees and independents - is then firstly responsible for setting their company’s medium-term vision.
 If the firms’ owners can’t agree on long-term goals, boards and management can’t do their work – due to a lack of goal congruence – and the business is bound to suffer.

-Whether it’s a family businesses moving into the third or fourth generation; a state owned enterprise run by two or more ministries; or – even more complicated - a joint venture formed between partners with evolving ideas about the shared company’s future; when owners disagree the board of directors typically find themselves the “squeezed” meat in an increasingly unpalatable sandwich.
+Whether it’s a family business moving into the third or fourth generation; a state owned enterprise run by two or more ministries; or – even more complicated - a joint venture formed between partners with evolving ideas about the shared company’s future; when owners disagree the board of directors typically find themselves the “squeezed” meat in an increasingly unpalatable sandwich.

 Sometimes tiffs between owners can be solved amicably through a particularly benevolent and competent board member, but at many other times they turn into out and out rows.
 Either way, like parents discussing a child’s future, no good can come from making decisions or settling disputes in front of the child.